The Problem With “Being Polite" in Italian

 Why does Italian feel a bit too direct sometimes?

-Because compared to English, Italian politeness more immediate and direct.
+Because compared to English, Italian politeness is more direct.

 If you try to recreate English-style politeness in Italian, you will: